spacetimeengineer/echoml/README.md

-# Install
+# Download echoml

+1.)
 Download the zip file provided and then unzip and navigate to folder.

-    $ rn echoml-master echoml
+2.)
+Rename and navigate to 'echoml' directory

-    $ cd echoml
+    $ mv echoml-master echoml && cd echoml

+4.)
+Install package

     $ pip3 install .

-# Import EchoCluster
+# Example (app.py provided)

 ```python